Kuree/uinspect/README.rst

 uinspect
 ========

-This is a small Python package that offers :sub:`fast` runtime inspection similar to that of ``inspect`` module in Python.
+This is a small Python package that offers fast runtime inspection similar to that of ``inspect`` module in Python.
 To install, simply do

 ::